American ancestry: Historical reference

 "Nativism" gained its name from the "Native American" parties of the 1840s and 1850s.
 In this context, "Native" does not mean indigenous or American Indian, but rather those descended from the inhabitants of the original Thirteen Colonies (Colonial American ancestry).
-These "Old Stock Americans," were predominantly Protestants from England, Sweden, the Netherlands, and even modern-day Russia and Finland.
+These "Old Stock Americans," were predominantly Protestants from England (who were mostly established as the primary 17th century settlers), Sweden, the Netherlands, and even modern-day Russia and Finland.
 They saw Catholic immigrants as a threat to traditional American republican values, as they were loyal to the papacy.
 This form of American nationalism is often identified with xenophobia and anti-Catholic sentiment.